 How Did Abraham Show Hospitality?

-Abraham is known for his hospitality, as evidenced by the tale in which he welcomed three angelic visits.
-He greeted them, offered them water to wash their feet, and cooked a dinner for them.
-This gesture of hospitality resulted in the revelation that Sarah will bear a son, despite her advanced age (Genesis 18:1-8).
+Abraham is noted for his hospitality, as indicated by the account in which he received three angelic visits.
+He greeted them, brought them water to wash their feet, and made a feast for them.
+This show of hospitality resulted in the revelation that Sarah will bear a son, despite her elderly age (Genesis 18:1-8).

 What role does Abraham have in Islam?